Ecotone Brand Portfolio

 Cross-Site Entity Graph

-Bidirectional schema linking between parent company and brand sites creates a traversable knowledge graph.
+Bidirectional schema linking between parent company and brand sites.

 05